Last updated: October 19th, 2020

-People who are considering filing for bankruptcy protection are often concerned about whether the bankruptcy trustee will come to their home.
+One breath summary: People who are considering filing for bankruptcy protection are often concerned about whether the bankruptcy trustee will come to inspect their home and assets.
 The short answer is: probably not.

 When you file for bankruptcy protection, you are required to submit bankruptcy paperwork, including a Petition, a set of Schedules, and a Statement of Financial Affairs.
 In those documents, you are required to list all of your assets, such as your real estate, bank accounts, insurance policies, clothing and jewelry, household goods, vehicles and so on.
 That paperwork must be complete and accurate and must be signed under the penalties of perjury.
 In addition, when you attend your bankruptcy hearing, you are required to testify under oath about your assets, again under the penalties of perjury.
 If you are intentionally dishonest in your bankruptcy paperwork or in your testimony at your bankruptcy hearing, you could be subject to criminal prosecution for bankruptcy fraud or perjury, which are felonies and carry the risk of imprisonment.

 Because of these severe penalties for dishonesty in your bankruptcy, it is presumed that the information you provide in your bankruptcy paperwork and at your bankruptcy hearing is truthful and accurate.
 However, the bankruptcy trustee does have the option for a first-hand inspection of your assets.
 That could mean that the bankruptcy trustee could come to your home (or to wherever your assets are located) and inspect your assets.